pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/introduce-null-object.md

-#|en| We can return the null-object of the payment history from the null-object of customers, fully ridding the client code of checks for <code>null</code>.
+#|en| We can return the null-object of the payment history from the null-object of customers, fully ridding the client code of checks for `null`.

 Go to the end of "NullCustomer"